Satch Boogie: In other media

 Appeared in Problem Child 2, during the food fight scene at Pizzariffic.

 It also appears in the popular video game, Guitar Hero World Tour and in the game Guitar Hero On Tour: Decades; in these games, it is considered the most difficult song for the guitar instrument, especially at the Solo F section.
-It is also available as downloadable content for the Rock Band series.
+It was also available as downloadable content for the Rock Band series.
 It is also available on Rocksmith 2014 as the hardest song to learn on lead guitar.